-An injunction is a court order preventing a named person from doing any act addressed by the order.
+An injunction is a court order preventing a named person from carrying out any act addressed by the order.

 Usually in family law, people seek to obtain injunction orders against their respective spouse or partner.

-This means that any act done by the person named in the order makes them liable to be arrested for breach of that order and could be sent to prison, depending on the severity of the breach for a period not exceeding 5 years.
+This means that any act carried out by the person named in the order makes them liable to be arrested for breach of that order, and the person could be sent to prison – depending on the severity of the breach – for a period not exceeding five years.

-Family solicitors almost invariably offer their assistance to their clients in obtaining injunctions against their family members.
+Family law solicitors almost invariably offer assistance to their clients in obtaining injunctions against family members.

-It has become increasingly common to obtain an injunction.
-The UK government is ever expanding the scope of what is considered to be abusive behavior by widening the ambit of abuse to financial abuse in addition to the already existing categories of physical emotional and verbal abuse.
+Getting an injunction is more common than it used to be.
+The UK government is ever expanding the scope of what is considered to be abusive behaviour by adding financial abuse to the already existing categories of physical, emotional and verbal abuse.

 We strongly believe in the old phrase that justice must be blind to be fair.
 We believe that any victim of abuse deserves to be protected by the law.

-What makes us perhaps different to all those solicitors who offer assistance in injunction work is the speed with which we are able to obtain injunctions for our clients.
-We work to ensure applications for injunctions are made in a timely manner so that protection is offered in meritorious cases without hesitation or delay.
+What makes our family law solicitors stand out from other solicitors who offer assistance in injunction work is the speed with which we are able to obtain injunctions for our clients.
+We work to help clients apply for an injunction in a timely manner so that protection is offered in meritorious cases without hesitation or delay.